 3. While the yeast is proofing, measure 7 cups of flour into your mixing bowl.
 I use a Bosch mixer because it has a powerful motor perfect for kneading bread dough, but a KitchenAid mixer or other mixer is great.
 You can also make this bread by hand, which I did for years before I had a mixer.

 4. When measuring the flour, it should have a little bit of air in it.
 Stir and fluff the flour before measuring.
 Scoop the flour into your measuring cup, and use the flat side of a table knife to level the flour with the top of the cup.
-If you have a kitchen scale, I recommend weighing the flour to get the most accurate measurement.
-A standard weight for 7 cups of flour is 2 pounds 2 1/2 ounces.
+Check out this helpful video for more info on how to measure flour properly.

 5. Put the flour in the bowl of your mixer with the dough hook attached.
 Turn on the mixer, add 1 tablespoon of salt to the flour, and let it mix.
 The standard ratio of salt to flour in bread baking is 1/2 teaspoon salt per cup of flour, but for this bread I use a little less salt.